Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

 \subsection{Deep Learning}

-Deep learning describes a collection of methods that use artiﬁcial neural networks for various tasks in machine learning.
-Through a specifically designed deep neural network structure, high-level feature representation can be learned from raw features, which may offer an end-to-end analytic framework for disease analysis and prediction.
-With the advancement in imaging technologies, an increasing number of large-scale multi-center datasets have been established for building robust ML models to fully explore the informative feature representations from the complex brain and genomic data.
-By training on large-scale cohorts, deep learning encodes robust informative neuroimaging representations and has been found to outperform standard machine learning in a variety of application scenarios \cite{shen2017deep,abrol2021deep,koppe2021deep,quaak2021deep}.
+Deep learning consists of a collection of methods that use artiﬁcial neural networks for machine learning tasks.
+Through a specifically designed deep neural network structure, high-level feature representations can be learned from raw features.
+Deep learning thus holds promise in offering an end-to-end analytic framework for disease diagnosis and prediction.
+With the advancement in neuroimaging technologies, an increasing number of large-scale multi-center datasets have been established for building powerful ML models to fully explore the informative feature representations from the complex brain and genomic data.
+By training on these large-scale datasets, deep learning can learn robust neuroimaging representations and outperform standard ML methods in a variety of application scenarios in mental health \citep{shen2017deep,abrol2021deep,koppe2021deep,quaak2021deep}.